sorgloomer/toggl-to-jira-sync/readme.md

    - create a `settings.json` based on `settings.example.json` to
      tell the application how Toggl projects should be mapped to Jira
    - create a `secrets.json` based on `secrets.example.json` and provide
-     your Toggl and Jira credentials
+     your Toggl and Jira credentials (you should use your email address and an api token as password in case of Jira)
  - setup and activate virtualenv
    `source install.sh`
    or